Version 2.0 - Effective from September 2021

 To ensure that we can efficiently accommodate your Support Requests, you are required to establish and maintain the appropriate training and processes to provide “First Line Support” of the Service directly to your Users.

-First Line Support is intended to help your users answer common questions, resolve common technical issues and provide basic workarounds or solutions.
-You are responsible for providing your Users with:
+First Line Support is intended to help your Authorised Users and End Users answer common questions, resolve common technical issues and provide basic workarounds or solutions.
+You are responsible for providing your Authorised Users and End Users with:

 (i) a direct response with respect to inquiries concerning the performance, functionality or operation of the Services;